 Query: Hello doctor, I have an eye disorder (keratoconus).
 I would like to know whether I can continue wearing soft lens.
 The hard lens/RGP lens provides a lot of discomfort.
 Do I have other options apart from glasses?
 Read Full »

-Do you have a question on High Eye Power or Myopia?Ask a Doctor Online
+Do you have a question on High Eye Power or Spectacles?Ask a Doctor Online